kubevault/kubevault/docs/concepts/database-crds/databaseaccessrequest.md

 # DatabaseAccessRequest CRD

 `DatabaseAccessRequest` CRD is to request database credential from vault.
-If `DatabaseAccessRequest` is approved, then Vault operator will issue credential from vault and create kubernetes secret containing credential.
+If `DatabaseAccessRequest` is approved, then Vault operator will issue credential from vault and create Kubernetes secret containing credential.
 The secret name will be specified in `status.secret.name` field.

 ```yaml
 apiVersion: authorization.kubedb.com/v1alpha1